Last updated: March 27, 2021

 Exam: Uncomfortable, elderly female complaining of 7/10 chest pain.
 Her skin is warm and dry.
 Distal pulses are intact.
 BP: 168/94 HR: 110 R: 24 Telemetry is sinus rhythm to sinus tachycardia with a few PVC’s.
 Her 12 Lead ECG is as above.
 Should you be concerned?

 Note the ST depression throughout the ECG.
 This is indicative of widespread ischemia, especially in light of her complaint of chest pain.
 Note the ST elevation in aVR.
 ST elevation in this lead is uncommon and is only present in two situations.
 Left main trunk stenosis and proximal LAD stenosis.
 Both of these situations are extremely serious and need urgent treatment.

 ST elevation of greater than 1mm in aVR indicates triple vessel coronary disease, left main trunk disease or proximal LAD disease.
 If that ST elevation is greater than the ST elevation in V1 it differentiates between Left main trunk and LAD disease.
 Because the treatment for anyone with these conditions, it is almost always coronary artery bypass grafting.
 This patient needs to be taken to the cardiac catheterization laboratory so that images can be obtained for use in the interventional surgery.
 An ECG without ST elevation in aVR almost certainly rules out the presence of significant left main trunk disease.
 The following angiogram shows the gravity of this type of lesion clearly.

-Last reviewed by William Entriken on Mar 29, 2017
+Last reviewed and updated by Amanda Spier, RN, BSN on Mar 29, 2017